 The Adobe Flash Player had an eventful run on the internet.
 It went from being a media-rich platform used extensively to disappearing among competitive products that were quicker and easier to use.
-Realizing that Flash had lost its charm, Adobe announced at the end of last year that it will be discontinuing its support to the Flash Player and from January 2021, it will become unavailable for downloads as well.
+Realizing that Flash had lost its charm, Adobe announced at the end of last year that it would be discontinuing its support to the Flash Player, and from January 2021 – and it is now unavailable for downloads as well.

 Adobe Flash Player is blocked